chasemuss/Fallspire/Locations/Basinwharf.md

 ## Events
+### #Session/2024/05/19
-**Session 0** - A Massive Fighting Tournament that can either be observed or participated in
+A Massive Fighting Tournament that can either be observed or participated in

 ## Sub-Locations